8 Month Old Sleep Regression – Signs, Causes and Ways To Deal With It

 6. Use Sleep Training Methods

-If your baby’s sleep doesn’t improve after a few weeks, you may consider gentle sleep training methods.
+If your baby’s sleep doesn’t improve after a few weeks, consider gentle sleep training methods.
 Always discuss these with your healthcare provider first.

 7. Safe Sleeping Environment